header

 dungeness-crab-2

-Male and Female Dungeness
+Male and Female Dungeness Crab

 Mating occurs only after the female has molted, and the female signals her readiness to molt by urinating on or near the antennae of the male.
-The female crab extrudes the eggs from her body several months later and they remain attached under her abdomen for three to five months until they hatch.
-Young crabs (juvenile) are free-swimming after hatching and go through five larval stages before reaching maturity after about ten molts which can take up to 2 years.
+The female dungeness crab extrudes the eggs from her body several months later and they remain attached under her abdomen for three to five months until they hatch.
+Young dungie crabs (juvenile) are free-swimming after hatching and they go through five larval stages before reaching maturity after about ten molts which can take up to 2 years.

 Crabbing Season For Dungeness